python/devguide/triaging.rst

 What is next to advance the issue forward.
 The *stage* needn't be set until it is clear that the issue warrants fixing.

+* test needed
+    The bug reporter should post a script or instructions to let a triager or developper reproduce the issue.
 * needs patch
     The issue lacks a patch to solve the problem (i.e. fixing the bug, or adding the requested improvement).